Maltesers Logo

 What is Maltesers?

 This well-known candy company is well-known for its distinctive chocolate-covered malt balls.
-Mars makes these crunchy and light sweets, which have a unique spherical form with a center that resembles a honeycomb.
+Mars makes these crunchy, light sweets in a unique spherical shape with a honeycomb-like center.
 The product has a creamy milk chocolate coating over a crunchy malt-flavored center, which creates a nice textural contrast.
 Their airy texture and comparatively low calorie count compared to solid chocolate bars are highlighted by their marketing statement, “An easy way to enjoy chocolate.”

 1937 – 1943